LoopKit/loopdocs/docs/loop-3/add-cgm.md

     It is suggested that you use Open Loop during warmup until the new sensor begins to provide reasonable data.
 This is especially important with European Libre 2 using a direct Bluetooth connection.

     The xDrip4iOS app (which can also be found in the app store under the name Shuggah) may have a problem during the warmup of a new sensor (European Libre 2 using a direct Bluetooth connection).
 There were two instances of crazy high values being reported and picked up by Loop 3.
-One Shuggah user and one xDrip4iOS user who connected via Nighscout as a CGM with Loop 3 had a serious overdose of insulin because of bad readings with a new sensor.
+One Shuggah user and one xDrip4iOS user who connected via Nightscout as a CGM with Loop 3 had a serious overdose of insulin because of bad readings with a new sensor.
 The developers of xDrip4iOS fixed their application - so make sure you have the latest version.
 Those developers have no control over what is provided by Shuggah.

 ![Nightscout Remote CGM acknowledgement screen](img/nightscout-cgm-acknowledge.svg){width="350"}